sunshinehealthstudios/changelog/_posts/2020-12-31-meal-plans.md

   see all the details, but they cannot use the meal plan and cannot track an entire meal.
 Non-PRO can still track individual food items if they go through the Meal Plan details screens.
+* Added: Meal Plans can be shared to the community, and through social.
+In a similar fashion to Recipes, users can use the share icon on the Meal Plan to send it to others using other apps on their devices, or straight to the iTrackBites community.